 The concept of visual regression testing isn’t new, but it’s been in the spotlight lately.
 There are two factors causing this growth of attention.

-First, the advent of rich UIs and responsive design has made it next to impossible to efficiently test web apps and websites without focusing on CSS and visual layout.
-Second, the ever-increasing competition among internet businesses forces companies to search for faster ways of testing their products.
+First, the advent of rich UIs and responsive design has made it next to impossible to efficiently test web applications and websites without focusing on CSS and visual layout.
+Second, the ever-increasing competition among internet businesses forces companies to search for faster ways to create and run automated software tests.

 Can manual testing do the job?

-In fact, very few companies can afford to run visual regression tests manually after each UI revamp.
+In fact, very few software development teams can afford to run visual regression tests manually after each UI revamp.
 Besides, humans aren’t that good at spotting visual differences in the first place due a thing called change blindness.
 Basically, if we don’t expect to see a minor change, we’re subconsciously bound to overlook it.

 Now, the problem here is that tweaking CSS is all about unexpected changes.
 Once you add a new class or CSS rule on one age, it will almost certainly override something on a completely different page.
 As a result, your users are more likely to spot the bug than your testers.